 112. Declaration of planning control areas

-(1) If the Commission considers that any land situated in a region to which a region planning scheme applies may be required for one or more of the purposes specified in Schedule 6, the Commission may by notice published in the Gazette and with the approval of the Minister declare that land to be a planning control area.
+(1) If the Commission considers that any land may be required for one or more of the purposes specified in Schedule 6, the Commission may by notice published in the Gazette and with the approval of the Minister declare that land to be a planning control area.

+(2) The power in subsection (1) cannot be exercised in respect of any land that is —

+(a) the subject of a redevelopment scheme approved under the East Perth Redevelopment Act 1991, the Subiaco Redevelopment Act 1994, the Midland Redevelopment Act 1999 or the Armadale Redevelopment Act 2001; or

+(b) in the redevelopment area as defined in the Hope Valley-Wattleup Redevelopment Act 2000; or

-(2) The power in subsection (1) is not to be exercised in respect of any land or waters in the development control area as defined in the Swan and Canning Rivers Management Act 2006.
+(c) in the development control area as defined in the Swan and Canning Rivers Management Act 2006; or

+(d) in an improvement scheme area.

 (3) If the Commission considers that this Part should apply to any land in the Swan Valley, before seeking approval of the declaration the Commission is to —

 (a) inform the Swan Valley Planning Committee and invite that Committee to make submissions on the matter within 42 days; and